jomavera/webAPIdatatable/README.md

 19. Exit from heroku app terminal

-20. Log in to Airflow Web UI and create variable to store web app database url
+20. Log in to Airflow Web UI at `<AIRFLOW-APP-NAME>.herokuapp.com` and create variable to store web app's database url from step 8

     Name the variable `db_url`